Meek Mill

-In November 2017, he was sentenced to two to four years in prison for violating parole, before being released while his trial continues after serving five months.
+In November 2017, Meek Mill was sentenced to two to four years in prison for violating parole, before being released while his trial continued after serving five months.
 In August 2019, a documentary series about his battle with the criminal justice system, Free Meek, was released on Amazon Prime Video.
-Mill served as executive producer on the series alongside fellow rapper Jay-Z. The two also became the co-founders of nonprofit organization Reform Alliance, which focuses on national prison reform through lobbying.
+Jay-Z executive produced the series; he and Meek Mill also co-founded the nonprofit Reform Alliance that same year, which focuses on national prison reform.